samyboi16/PyIntegrityChecker/README.md

 This tool is designed to help users verify the integrity of their files using the SHA-256 hash algorithm.
 It also includes encryption and decryption functionality for an added layer of security, all within an intuitive and user-friendly interface written in Python.

 # Requirements
 Before running the Python program, ensure you have the following programs and packages installed:
-- Operating system: Windows
 - Python 3.6 or greater installed
   ```
   python --version